edaehn/bitsgalore.github.io/_drafts/2020-06-25-restoring-liesbets-virtual-home.md

 ## Conclusions

-Restoring Liesbet's Virtual Home has been quite a laborious process, and the very length of this blog post is probably an indication of that.
+Although none of the procedures described in this blog post are particularly complex, the restoration of Liesbet's Virtual Home involved a lot of trial and error, which ultimately made it a fairly laborious process.
 Nevertheless, this effort is justified given the value and historical significance of this homepage.
-It also involved some choices that, from an authenticity point of view, are somewhat ambiguous.
+It also involved some decisions that, from an authenticity point of view, are open to criticism.
 An example is the replacement of the missing server-side image maps by the more modern client-side variety.
-The experience gained from this project will also be useful for an upcoming attempt to restore a collection of old corporate websites from source data [that we recovered from data tapes last year]({{ BASE_PATH }}/2019/09/09/recovering-90s-data-tapes-experiences-kb-web-archaeology).
+In any case, the experience gained from this project will also be useful for an upcoming attempt to restore a collection of old corporate websites from source data [that we recovered from data tapes last year]({{ BASE_PATH }}/2019/09/09/recovering-90s-data-tapes-experiences-kb-web-archaeology).

 ## Acknowledgements